.... Specialising in reducing accelerated erosion

 The prescribed work consisted of treatments such as brush layers/contour fascines, riprap placed at the toe of slope using local rocks, and the planting of native seedlings.
 The site was then hydro-seeded with a grass and legume mix in the summer.

-This treatment will enhance fish habitat by creating small organic debris input to the stream.
-The site was then monitored in the summer and fall of 2002 and in the summer of 2003.
+This treatment will enhance fish habitat by creating shade, cover and small organic debris input to the stream.
+The site was monitored in the summer and fall of 2002 and in the summer of 2003.
 The results showed very good survival and growth.
+The site was re-visited in the fall of 2005 and average growth of 1.5 to 2.5 m was observed along with large caliper stems and estimated survival of 95% .

 Site prior commencing work, spring 2002